 For many visitors to Helsinki, the prospect of a day trip across the Baltic Sea to the Estonian capital of Tallinn is very enticing.
 Unlike Helsinki, which is a relatively new city, Tallinn is a lively mix of the modern and the historical, with a gorgeous Medieval Old Town that rises up through ancient cobbled streets to the old castle that overlooks it all.
 Even a regular visitor like myself, never tires of the Old Town, and finds something new pretty much every time I visit.
 Of course, the fact that it is just two hours away by ferry doesn’t hurt!

-The Megastar was impressive even from a distance: it is Tallink´s new generation, LNG powered, fast ferry, the newest and most modern of all the Tallink Silja ships.
+The Megastar was impressive even from a distance: it is Tallink´s new generation, LNG powered, fast ferry.
 It’s big, for a start, with a capacity of 2,800.
 The Megastar boasts the largest mall on the Baltic Sea, a 2,800 square Traveller Superstore where you can shop top brand cosmetics, perfumes, food delicacies, souvenirs, and of course wines, spirits, beer, and cigarettes.

 There is a wide selection of restaurants and bars on the Megastar, with interiors created by the acclaimed Finnish designer Vertti Kivi.
 I took a look at some of them, and was particularly impressed with the offerings in the popular Delight Buffet, but as we were in the Business Lounge with free food and drinks we didn’t sample any of the delights on offer.
 For parents travelling with children there is an extensive kids play area, packed with games and activities guaranteed to keep them happy on the short journey.